-EHC plan Annual Reviews are arranged in accordance with the LA guidance document and in line with Code of Practice.
+EHCP annual reviews, are arranged in accordance with the LA guidance document and in line with Code of Practice.

-It is the responsibility of The Director of SEBEN to organise and conduct the annual review at the specified time.
+It is the responsibility of The Director of SEND to organise and conduct the annual review at the specified time.
 The aim of the review is to:

-- Assess child's progress towards the objectives of the EHC plan. - Collate information from school and external agencies. - Review progress towards targets and consider appropriateness of EHC plan.

-- If the EHC plan is to be maintained and set new targets. - Plan support for student.
+- Assess child's progress towards the objectives of the EHCP. - Collate information from school and external agencies. - Review progress towards targets and consider appropriateness of EHCP. - If the EHCP is to be maintained and set new targets. - Plan support for student.